 Kean said he would announce a plan to increase the NSW government’s emissions reduction targets, explaining it must “listen to the scientists and the experts, coming up with a plan to make sure that NSW does its bit to reduce the impacts of climate change”.

-Climate change is not a matter of religion but a matter of science and the science says that we need to reduce the impact of global warming by two degrees and in order to do that we need to get to net-zero emissions by 2050,” Mr. Kean stated.
+Climate change is not only a matter of religion but also a matter of science and the science says that we need to reduce the impact of global warming by two degrees and in order to do that we need to get to net-zero emissions by 2050,” Mr. Kean stated.

 In the past also, world leaders have always taken scientific advice seriously.
 Former British Prime Minister Margaret Thatcher and American President Bush have taken actions to alleviate climate change.